 TeamCity Data Directory stores:

-server settings, projects and build configurations with their settings (i.e. all that is configured via the Administration web UI)
+server settings, projects and build configurations with their settings (that is, all that is configured via the UI);

 For more details on the directory structure and data, refer to the TeamCity Data Directory section.

 If necessary, you can exclude parts of the directory from the backup to save space: you will only lose the excluded data.
 You may safely exclude the